-What will you learn?
+What you will learn

 The good news is that you do not need a new IDE to write your sketches, you can use the Arduino IDE that you are accustomed to.
-The Wemos D1 needs to be integrated into the IDE and we will teach you exactly how to do that.
+The ESP32 needs to be integrated into the IDE and we will teach you exactly how to do that.
 It’s easy to do once you know how.

-Dissecting the ESP8266
+Dissecting the ESP32

 You will be surprised at its specs, it’s faster than any Arduino, much much more storage space (to store those web pages etc) and it cost a couple of Rands more than an Uno.
-When your project needs Wifi there is no cheaper or better solution.
+When your project needs Wifi or Bluetooth there is no cheaper or better solution.
 We will cover this microcontroller in detail.

 Turning things on and off remotely

 You will learn how to turn things on and off from a web browser or cell phone anywhere in the world.
-There are also many apps available at no cost and we will show you how to connect them to your D1.
+There are also many apps available at no cost and we will show you how to connect them to your ESP32.

 Web server and HTML